Close associate of Imran Khan quits party and active politics after arrest - ExBulletin

 Khan had lamented Mazari’s re-arrest, saying such government actions showed the plight of the powerful.

-All of these leaders other than Khan were arrested under Article 3 of the Maintenance of Public Order (MPO), after widespread violence from Khan’s supporters who took to the streets after his arrest.
+All of these leaders other than Khan were arrested under Section 3 of the Public Order Enforcement (MPO), after widespread violence from Khan’s supporters who took to the streets after his arrest.

-Shehbaz said on Sunday that those implicated in attacks on military installations would be tried in military courts while those accused of attacks on civilian targets would be prosecuted under civilian laws.
+Shehbaz said on Sunday that those involved in attacks on military installations would be tried in military courts while those accused of attacks on civilian targets would be prosecuted under civilian laws.

 |